-Flooding is the costliest natural disaster in the U.S. that can have devastating impacts on communities.
+Flooding is the costliest natural disaster in the U.S. and can have devastating impacts on communities.
 While there are federally funded projects in place or in development to address flood risks, many have been challenged by community groups.
 Many stakeholders want to see their flood projects incorporate public engagement, use more nature-based solutions and take a multi-hazard approach, ensuring protection from coastal storms, sea level rise and heavy rains.

 EDF is committed to building flood resilience across the United States by supporting local advocacy groups in shaping projects at a local level and advocating for shared priorities at the federal level.
 We have extensive experience collaborating alongside local sponsors, advocates and the U.S. Army Corps of Engineers (Corps), in addition to other federal agencies, to consider a community’s interests, better incorporate science and address environmental and equity concerns.